Intent – What is the purpose of our English curriculum?

-We recognise that reading is the heart of a great curriculum and so we ensure that our children have many opportunities for reading in school which include whole-class reading sessions, group reading with their peers, sharing a class book and individual reading.
+We recognise that reading is at the heart of a great curriculum and so we ensure that our children have many opportunities for reading in school which include whole-class reading sessions, group reading with their peers, sharing a class book and individual reading.

 In EYFS and KS1, children access a wide range of books from the Oxford University Press.
 These include Floppy’s Phonics, Traditional Tales and Project X. These books are finely levelled and phonetically matched, building reading confidence and stamina.
 The Tree Tops reading scheme is used in KS2 to support their reading journey, as well as a wide range of chapter books for the children to choose from.